-The daily closing balance of a person’s savings bank account makes the End of Day balance (EOD).
-Now, MAB is calculated by adding up all the EOD balances of the month and then dividing the sum with total number of days in the concerned month.
+The daily closing balance of a person’s savings bank account makes the End Day balance (EOD).
+Now, MAB is calculated by adding up all the EOD balances of the month and then dividing the sum by the total number of days in the concerned month.

 - June 1 to June 5 (5 days): EOD balance is Rs 5,000